NREL/EnergyPlus/design/FY2021/NFP-AssemblyWindowOutputReporting.md

 and the WINDOW program for the u-factor, SHGC, and visible transmittance, both glass and assembly.
-This differences are based on algorithmic differences between the two programs even though they do share some code in the Windows Calculation Engine, other portions of the algorithms differ.</ins>
+This differences are based on algorithmic differences between the two programs even though they do share some code in the Windows Calculation Engine, other portions of the algorithms differ.
+In addition, the reported values may not match the NFRC rated values seen on a label because of differences between the calculations in EnergyPlus and the exact NFRC rating procedures including grouping of products.</ins>

 ## Input Description ##